Published: January 2026

 Option 3: Use Third-Party IR Blasters (The Real Fix)

-After testing four different brands, here's what actually works:
+After testing four different brands, here’s what really works:

 Broadlink RM4 Mini